arunabhg/chatgpt-travel-sass/README.md

 ### How to Get Output

 Go to the opened project in the browser, enter the Journey From, Journey To, Via and Journey Date.
-After a few seconds, the bot will lay out the full travel itinerary for the data entered.
+After a few seconds, the bot will give the full travel itinerary for the data entered.